Wellbeing and Health

 Students who are unable to sit an exam should request a re-sit through the Extenuating Circumstances process as detailed in the Extenuating Circumstances policy.

-Please speak with the relevant Programme Administrator for your course so they can explain the Extenuating Circumstances policy/ process, to you.
+Please speak to the relevant Programme Administrator in Student and Academic Services for your programme so they can explain the so they can explain the Extenuating Circumstances policy, to you.
 These staff members will liaise with the Wellbeing team on your behalf.

-If you are a BA/GD/Study Abroad student, please speak to Yelena D’Attoma.
+If you are a BA/GD/Study Abroad student, please speak to Isabella Roche.

-If you are an MA student, please speak to Fahid Hussain.
+If you are an MA student, please speak to Isabella Boorman.

-If you are a PhD student, please speak to Rachel Shaw.
+If you are a PhD or Conservation student, please speak to Alex Foster.

 All of the above-named staff members can be contacted at SAS@courtauld.ac.uk